microsoft/AzureClusterlessHPC.jl/README.md

 ## Overview

 **AzureClusterlessHPC.jl** is a package for simplified parallal computing on Azure.
 AzureClusterlessHPC.jl borrows the syntax of [Julia's Distributed Programming](https://docs.julialang.org/en/v1/stdlib/Distributed/) package to easily execute parallel Julia workloads in the cloud using [Azure Batch](https://azure.microsoft.com/en-us/services/batch/).
-Instead of a parallel Julia session, users can maintain one or multiple pools of workers and remotely execute code on them.
+Instead of a parallel Julia session, users create one or multiple worker pools and remotely execute code on them.

 ![im1](docs/overview.png)